Rides and Classes

 Arlington County and the Washington Area Bicyclist Association (WABA) offer adult bike education classes and rides to teach the skills to incorporate bicycling into your daily routine–whether that’s for fitness, fun, or transportation.

-This spring, we’re offering three types of classes: Learn to Ride, Basic Skills Clinic, and City Cycling.
+This fall, we’re offering three types of classes: Learn to Ride, Basic Skills Clinic, and City Cycling.
 Each class is unique and will give you an opportunity to learn something new, enhance your riding skills, or teach you how to effectively communicate and ride on streets and trails.

 Certified instructors will lead you every step of the way and provide continued guidance through post-class assessments.